The impact of faint AGN discovered by JWST on reionization: The effect of faint AGN on reionization

 In panel~B of Figure~\ref{fig:mosaic_quasar}, we show the evolution of the volume-averaged neutral fraction as a function of redshift overplotted with observational estimates from measurements of the fraction of Lyman-break galaxies showing \lya\ emission \citep{Mason-2018, Mason-2019}, dark gaps in the \lya\ forest \citep{Mcgreer-2014, Zhu-2022, Jin-2023}, \lya\ emission equivalent widths \citep{Nakane-2023}, quasar damping wings \citep{Greig-2017, Banados-2018, Davies-2018, Greig-2019, Wang-2020, Yang-2020, Durovcikova-2024}, the effective \lya\ opacity of the IGM \citep{Yang-2020-2, Ning2022, Gaikwad-2023}, and galaxy damping wings \citep{Umeda-2023}.
 Our QSO-assisted and the two galaxy-only models from \citet{Asthana2024} fall well within the observational estimates.
 Our new QSO-only model ionizes significantly later than the neutral fraction evolution derived from \lya\ forest data despite the model fitting the evolution of the mean \lya\ forest transmission.
 We will return to this apparent contradiction in Section~\ref{sec:AGN_ion}, where we compare the models in more detail.

 The Oligarchic model has a similar ionizing emissivity at high redshift as the fiducial galaxy-only model but has a lower ionized fraction.
 This suggests that sources hosted in more massive haloes are more efficient in keeping hydrogen ionized.
 In order to slow completing reionization, the emissivity requirement for the Oligarchic model decreases compared to the fiducial towards the end of reionization.
 This is also seen in the QSO models.
-The emissivity requireed is a factor 1.8 lower in both the QSO-assisted and the QSO-only models as discussed in section 3.1.
+The emissivity required to complete reionization is a factor 1.8 lower in the QSO-only models as discussed in Section \ref{sec:ion_emi}.
+Note that at high redshift the ionizing emissivity is still extremely uncertain.
+Thus, for the QSO models we have chosen emissivity values similar to our galaxy-only models for ease of comparison.

 In panel~D of the figure, we show the evolution of the volume-averaged fractions of singly ionized helium (solid) and doubly ionized helium (dotted).
 In the two galaxy-only models, the \heii\ fraction closely follows the hydrogen fraction as expected without hard photons, as \heiii\ is not ionized.
-With AGN emitting hard photons capable of ionizing \heii, by $z=5$ volume-averaged 10\% \heii\ has been ionized to \heiii\ in the QSO-assisted model and in the QSO-only model this fraction is 25\%.
+With AGN emitting hard photons capable of ionizing \heii, by $z=5$ volume-averaged 6\% \heii\ has been ionized to \heiii\ in the QSO-assisted model and in the QSO-only model this fraction is 35\%.
 Note that the fraction in our new QSO-only model is similar to that in the two QSO-only models in \citet{Madau2024} and is consistent with \heii\ reionization completing by $z\sim 3$ \citep{Furlanetto2010, Worseck2016, Puchwein2019, Gaikwad2021, Makan2021}.